Exit number: Canada

 The territories of Yukon, Nunavut, and Northwest Territories use no exit numbers, as there are no freeways or expressways in the territories.

 Prince Edward Island does not use exit numbers.
 The only limited access highway runs between New Haven and North River (part of the Trans Canada Highway), which features two interchanges, both unnumbered.
 The Albany Corner interchange near Borden-Carleton is the only other grade-separated exit.

 Hong Kong

-Exit numbers were introduced to major Hong Kong routes in 2004, in conjunction with the re-organization of the route numbers.
-A sequential numbering scheme is used.
+Exit numbers using a sequential numbering scheme were introduced to major Hong Kong routes in 2004, in conjunction with the reorganization of the route numbers.

 Japan

-The main expressway system uses sequential numbering; Metropolitan Expressway systems also use sequential junction numbering, usually appended with the expressway number expressed thus: 5-1; 5-2, etc. There are multiple toll expressways not operated by the major national syndicates or the Metropolitan Expressway Authorities that have no junction numbering scheme.
+The main expressway system uses sequential numbering; Metropolitan Expressway systems also use sequential junction numbering, usually appended with the expressway number expressed thus: 5–1; 5–2, etc. There are multiple toll expressways not operated by the major national syndicates or the Metropolitan Expressway Authorities that have no junction numbering scheme.

 New Zealand

 New Zealand began introducing exit numbers in the Auckland region in 2005.
 It uses a distance-based numbering system.
 The distance to the exit is measured from the origin of the highway.
 That is: